You are here

 • You can learn new skills and improve your confidence

-• Our comprehensive bureau training and supervision programmes mean you’ll get lots of support along the way
+• Our comprehensive bureau volunteering programmes mean you’ll get lots of training and support along the way

-• Lots of people who’ve been Citizens Advice Bureau volunteers move on to paid work or further education
+• Lots of people who’ve been CAB volunteers move on to paid work or further education because of the skills, knowledge and confidence they gain

-• You'll get a buzz from helping yourself and those around you
+• You'll get a buzz from making a difference and helping people

 • You'll meet new and interesting people